 Applicants whose focus is in areas of greatest need will receive priority funding.
 These include Texas counties with low immunization rates and high rates of conscientious exemptions.

 Apply for a Grant

-Grant proposals (log-in for TMA Foundation grant portal required)* are accepted on or before March 1 and June 1.
-TMAF provides two grant application submission deadlines for the 2021 grant cycle depending on timing of funding needs.
+A log-in is required for the TMA Foundation grant portal*.
 Applicants only need to apply once per grant cycle.
 Funding cannot be used to reimburse for previously held events or activities so applicants should apply in advance of program or event start date (if program or event is grant dependent).
 Grantees have up to 12 months from receipt to use all awarded funds.

 *If you have not previously applied for a grant, you may need to create an account.
 This portal is different from your TMA website login.

 Questions?
 Email us for more information.
 You may also call our office at (512) 370-1664 and leave a message.
 There may be a delayed response time as we are working from home during the pandemic.
 Additional TMA Foundation Grants